resibots/dynamixel_control_hw/README.md

 `dynmaixel_control_hw` depends on the [libdynamixel](https://github.com/resibots/libdynamixel) library.
 Once it is installed, you'll need to put the path of the installed library in the `RESIBOTS_DIR` environment variable.

+Install the ros package ros_control.
+In apt-get, it is called `ros-YourDistro-ros-control` (where *YourDistro* must be changed by the ROS distribution's name, like indigo or jade).
+If you plan to the sample launch files or to use one of the default controllers, please also install `ros-YourDistro-ros-control` with apt-get.

 Clone the `dynmaixel_control_hw` repository in your catkin workspace's source directory and run a `catkin_make`.

 ## Alternative software